LGN520/farreach-public/ycsb-implementation.md

 			* TODO: Finish exp9 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
 				- TODO: Check tmp_switchos.out, tmp_controller.out, and tmp_controller_bwcost.out -> if encounter any issue in controller/switchos, let Siyuan fix first
 			* TODO: Add Twitter Traces for exp2 on different workloads
-				- TODO: Test ScanResponseSplit of range query and GetResponseLargevalue for large value
 				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)
 			* TODO: Update benchmark.md for each exp including code change and configuration change
 				* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...